Body bag: Uses

 Although body bags are most often used for the transport of human remains from their place of discovery to a funeral home or mortuary, they can also be used for temporary burials such as in a combat zone.
 In such situations, proper funerals are impossible because of imminent enemy attack.
 This was the situation during the Falklands War of 1982, during which British dead were placed in gray plastic body bags and then laid in mass graves.
 Some months after the conflict ended, all remains were exhumed from their temporary graves to receive a conventional funeral service with full military honors.

 During the Iraq and Afghanistan wars in the mid-2000s the military began using body bags as a rapid means of delivering ammunition, supplies, batteries, rations, water cans, and other items to small units in the field.
 The body bags with less than 100 pounds of supplies were loaded in helicopters.
 Upon landing they were quickly shoved out the doors and troops on the ground grabbed the carrying handles and dragged them to cover as the helicopters departed.

-The term "body bag" is sometimes used for fashion or other bags worn on the body (sling body bag or across body bag) and this sense has no connection with either of the two above senses.

-White body bags were used to differentiate the charred mannequins and eight teenage victims of the Haunted Castle fire at Six Flags Great Adventure in 1984.